English

 • ACTV Services from/to Marco Polo Airport

-• Routes no. 16, 19, 21, Casinò and Alilaguna lines
+• Routes no. 16, 19, 21, CasinΓ² and Alilaguna lines

-• Validate your ticket each time you board a Vaporetto or bus to avoid any fines.
+• You must validate your ticket each time you board a vaporetto or ACTV busβ€”failure to do so may result in a fine.

-• Kids under 6 ride free—no ticket required!
+• Children under 6 ride for freeβ€”no ticket required.

 • These tickets can’t be cancelled.
 However, you can use them any time within the next 24 months.